Golf Tutorials

 When a driving range prices "per bay," it typically means one of two things:

 1. Pricing Per Bucket of Balls: This is the most common model.
 You aren't really "renting" the bay, access to it is included with your purchase of a small, medium, or large bucket of range balls.
 Multiple people can share one bay and one bucket of balls.
-If you bring a friend and you both want to hit 50 balls, you could buy one a medium bucket (approx. 100 balls) and share it.
+If you bring a friend and you both want to hit 50 balls, you could buy one medium bucket (approx. 100 balls) and share it.

-2. Pricing Per Hour (Less Common): Some مدرن or high-demand ranges, especially those with grass tees or tracking technology like Toptracer, have shifted to an hourly model.
+2. Pricing Per Hour (Less Common): Some high-demand ranges, especially those with grass tees or tracking technology like Toptracer, have shifted to an hourly model.
 Here, you pay a flat rate "per bay" for a set amount of time (e.g., $20/hour) and get unlimited range balls during that period.
 This is an awesome deal for groups.
 If four friends want to practice, you can all split the single hourly fee for the bay and hit as many balls as you want.

-A Coach's-EYE VIEW: Making the Most of Range Bays
+A Coach's-Eye View: Making the Most of Range Bays

 As a coach, I see so many people just pull out their driver and hit the entire bucket without a second thought.
 To make real progress, you need a plan.